beauchamplab/rave/Installation.md

-# Full Installation Guide for RAVE for Mac, Windows and Linux
+# Prerequisite Installation Guide for RAVE for Mac, Windows and Linux

 Click on your operating system.